fairtracks/fairtracks.net/content/markdown/topics/topics-09-ontologies.md

 - Technique with PURL or EDAM
 - Target with SO
 - Gene product type with NCIT
-- macromolecular structure with NCIT
+- Macromolecular structure with NCIT

 When developing the FAIRtracks standard, the initial working idea was to require a specific version of each ontology to ensure a consistent validation over time.
 However, this solution is not